d4n3sh/thedaneshproject/content/posts/2009-03-17-earth-hour-malaysia-2009-turn-your-lights-off.md

 </p>

 <p style="margin: 0cm 0cm 10pt;">
   80 countries, 1429 cities, 5085 organizations and 16995 businesses have pledged turn their lights off on  28th March 2009 for 1 hour from 8.30pm till 9.30pm in support of earth hour 2009.
-That&#8217;s the current global support Earth Hour 2009 has received  so far.
+That's the current global support Earth Hour 2009 has received  so far.
 The global goal is to reach 1 billion participants&#8230;..
 </p>

 <p style="margin: 0cm 0cm 10pt;">